itsLys/lys-website/README.md

 # Lys - Personal Website

 Welcome to my personal website, Lys!
-This website serves as my personal portfolio, blog, and also has a bit of information about who I am.
+This website serves as my personal portfolio, and a bit of an introduction about who I am.
-<br> Please note that the website is still under development, and improvements and new features will be added over time.
+<br> Please note that the website is still under development, improvements and new features will be added over time.

-## Overview

-- **Website Name:** Lys
-- **Purpose:** Personal Portfolio, Blog, Introduction
-- **Development Status:** Under Development

-## Branches

-- **Main Branch:** The `main` branch is the currently launched version of the website.
-You can visit the live site at itslys.github.io/lys-website.
-- **Dev Branch:** The `dev` branch is used for ongoing development.
-New features and improvements are added here before being merged into the `main` branch.

 ## Technologies Used

-The website is developed using the following technologies:

 - HTML
 - CSS